vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/26_At_the_Right_Side_of_the_Teacher.md

 The holy man who has reached Me \(i.e. Vāsudeva\) fixes himself upon My

-body \( mūrti\), or on Rudra’s Dakṣiṇ\(ā\)m¯urti, especially on the fourteenth \( tithi\).
+body \( mūrti\), or on Rudra’s Dakṣiṇ\(ā\)mūrti, especially on the fourteenth \( tithi\).
 He, the great ascetic, while he is venerated by Siddhas, Brahmarṣis and celestial folk, and while his praises are sung by Gandharvas and choirs of Bhūtas, he of great splendour enters either Me or Śaṁkara.
 31

 We thus observe that the term mūrti  in the Pāśupata context on the one hand

 refers to the ‘image’ \(meaning bodily manifestation\) and, on the other hand, when used in the locative \(or when the locative is meant\), refers to ‘a particular spot near the image’, that is not to the image itself.
-Both meanings are, as we will argue, comprehended by the technical term dakṣiṇām¯urti, literally ‘south-ward/rightward image/body/figure’.
+Both meanings are, as we will argue, comprehended by the technical term dakṣiṇāmūrti, literally ‘south-ward/rightward image/body/figure’.

 This term is explained by Kauṇḍinya

-when he comments on Pāśupatasūtra 1.9: mahādevasya dakṣiṇām¯urteh. |
+when he comments on Pāśupatasūtra 1.9: mahādevasya dakṣiṇāmūrteh. |

 ‘Of the God’ \(◦ devasya\) is a genitive.
 This is a syntactic feature that expresses the relationship of owner and property; it signifies possession/ grace \( parigraha\) only.

-‘Southern’ \( dakṣiṇā◦\) in the S¯utra is in the sense of a specific point of the compass.
+‘Southern’ \( dakṣiṇā◦\) in the Sūtra is in the sense of a specific point of the compass.

 The sun divides the quarters and the quarters divide the mūrti.